trudi-group/ipfs-metric-exporter/README.md

 Due to a [bug in the Go compiler](https://github.com/cespare/xxhash/issues/54) it is not possible to build plugins correctly using Go 1.17.
-__You need to use Go 1.18 to build both this plugin and the IPFS binary.__
+__You need to use Go 1.18 or later to build both this plugin and the IPFS binary.__

 This is an internal plugin, which needs to be built against the sources that produced the `ipfs` binary this plugin will plug into.
 __The `ipfs` binary and this plugin must be built from/against the same IPFS sources, using the same version of the Go compiler.__
-We build and run against kubo v0.14.0, using Go 1.18 due to aforementioned bug in 1.17.
+We build and run against kubo v0.16.0, using Go 1.19.
 You can build against either
 1. the official, online `kubo` source (and recompile IPFS) or
 2. a local fork, in which case you need to a `replace` directive to the `go.mod` file.